Materials Needed – Explanation

 Satellite dish: Kind of a no brainer but this is essential.
 You should buy an extra dish and not use the one from your house.
 Extra Satellite dishes can be had on eBay for about $20 plus shipping.
 You may also be able to get one from the cable company as they tend to remove dishes from houses where they install their service.
 Just remember to call and ask first.
 Getting a tailgating only dish is especially crucial if you are TiVo-ing the game at home while you are in attendance.
 If you do take your dish from home you will be very disappointed with the 3 & ½ hours of blue screen that will be waiting for you when you get back.

 Power Inverter: This turns the batteries DC power into AC power that your TV and Sat.
 Receiver can use.
-A 700 watt inverter should be sufficient to run a receiver and a decent size TV (27″ or so).
+A 700 watt inverter should be sufficient to run a receiver and a decent size TV (27″ or so) with the top rated full motion tv mount.
 These can be had at various places online but if you get yours at Wal-Mart expect to pay about $50 to $60.

 Deep Cycle Battery: This is one of the most important components of your Satellite setup.
 The battery can make or break your tailgate.
 Make sure to get the biggest that you can afford so that you can get the most time out of your TV.
 A few years ago these big Deep Cycle batteries could be had at Wal-Mart for around $50.
 They have increased in price due to the cost of their raw materials.
 You should expect to pay somewhere between $70 and $95.